issues37/BinaryStateAI/README.md

 ## Quote Collection

-The bot includes a curated collection of quotes from notable figures including:
+The bot includes a curated collection of quotes from notable figures.
-- Steve Jobs
-- Albert Einstein
-- Ken Thompson
-- John Carmack
-- Edsger Dijkstra
-- And many more...

 ## License